siyuan-bruce/siyuan-bruce.github.io/_posts/2022-02-15-Quantum Maximum Likelihood Amplititude Estimation.md

 ![Image](/assets/images/posts/OptionPricing/maximumlikelihoodAE.png "Image@512x512")

-The idea of QAE + MLE is to use quantum amplification to amplify angle $\theta$.
+The idea of QAE + MLE is to use quantum amplification to amplify angle $$\theta$$.
 And measure the result of the objective state.
 For example, in the above figure, we can get one result for each shot.
-And then we can measure several times can get lots of 0 and 1 (good result).
+And then we can measure several times can get lots of 0 and 1 (good result). $$

-Then we solve the parameter $\theta$ with Maximum Likelihood Estimation.
+Then we solve the parameter $$\theta$$ with Maximum Likelihood Estimation.
 ![Image](/assets/images/posts/MaximumLikelihoodEstimationAE/calculate.png "Image@512x512")

 ---